Publication Instructions of the Doctoral Theses at Turku School of Economics

 Doctoral dissertations at Turku School of Economics are mainly published in the University of Turku Annales E – Oeconomica series.
 The publication process takes usually about seven weeks.

-The University Library has a dissertation guide where you can find the whole publication process, but below is TSE-specific instructions concerning e.g. the amount of printed copies and where to deliver them.
+The University Library has a dissertation guide where you can find the whole publication process and the word templates, but below is TSE-specific instructions concerning e.g. the amount of printed copies and where to deliver them.

 In addition, the University has gathered guidelines for dissertation defence: